imramki/MicroServices-CurrencyApplication/README.md

 Also we can add the fallback method during the service call to CurrencyExchangeService, fallback can be mentioned using the below command
 **@HystrixCommand(fallbackMethod = "retrieveExchangeValueFallback")**
-We can give the default or static implementation instead of error response.
+We can give the default or static implementation instead of error response in the fallback method.
 http://localhost:8101/hystrix to view the dashboard and input the monitor URL as http://localhost:8101/hystrix.stream to view the number of success and failures calls happened between CurrencyConversionService and CurrencyExchangeService.